 The Alliance is an undergraduate club on the Biddeford Campus that supports gay, lesbian, bisexual, transgender, queer and questioning students and allies.
 The Alliance helps make UNE a safer, more welcoming and inclusive living and learning community by educating and building relationships between the LGBTQ community and the community of Allies and Advocates on campus.
 With weekly meetings and frequent programs including an annual “Coming Out” week in October and “UNE Gaypril Pride” month in April, The Alliance is an active, motivated and crucial campus club that promotes diversity awareness and advocacy and educates the UNE community on LGBTQ issues.

 Catholic student organization

-Franciscan Faithful is an undergraduate student organization on the Biddeford Campus supported by the Portland Archdiocese.
-The group holds weekly meetings where to talk about faith and have dinner together.
+Nor'easter Catholic is an undergraduate student organization on the Biddeford Campus supported by the Portland Archdiocese.
+The group holds weekly meetings to talk about faith and have dinner together.

-HEAL (Health Equality Alliance) is founded on the recognition of the need for medical students and the health care community at large to become better educated and sensitive to issues which uniquely affect the LGBTQI community.
+HEAL (Health Equality Alliance) is founded on the recognition of the need for medical students and the health care community at large to become better educated and sensitive to issues that uniquely affect the LGBTQI community.
 We aim to increase education, awareness and open discussion regarding LGBTQI issues in health care.
-HEAL is open to all students, faculty, staff and alumni and welcomes all identities from queer to straight and everything in between!
+HEAL is open to all students, faculty, professional staff, and alumni and welcomes all identities from queer to straight and everything in between.

-For more information, contact HEAL faculty advisor Elisabeth DelPrete, D.O., email@example.com.
+For more information, email HEAL faculty advisor Marilyn Gugliucci, Ph.D. at email@example.com.